Hypothesis tests for structured rank correlation matrices: Simulation study

-The bottom half of Table~\ref{tab:sim-level} displays rejection rates of the tests of $H_0$ based on $E_{np}$ and $M_{np}$, respectively, when $\SA = (1/n)\I_{p}$, and either the plug-in estimator $\Sh_{np}^{\rm P}$ or the jackknife estimator $\Sh_{np}^{\rm J}$ of $\S_{np}$ is used.
-The sample sizes and dimensions were chosen to be $n \in \{50,100,150\}$ and $d \in \{5,15,25\}$, respectively.
-The greater computational feasibility of the jackknife estimator allowed us to consider higher dimensions $d \in \{50,100\}$ as well when the latter estimator was used.
-The approximate $p$-values of the tests based on $E_{np}$ and $M_{np}$ were calculated as in Eqs.~\eqref{eq:pval-euc-2} and \eqref{eq:pval-sup}, respectively.
-The observed sizes are satisfactory in small dimensions.
-As $d$ grows, the tests become increasingly conservative; for any fixed $d$, the levels worsen with increasing $\tau$ and improve with increasing $n$.
-The choice of the estimator has only minor effect, although the jackknife estimator leads to slightly more conservative tests.
-Interestingly, that the conservative nature of the tests when $d$ increases is considerably more pronounced when the statistic $E_{np}$ is used.
+so that $H_0$ and $H_0^*$ hold with $\B = \bs{1}_p$ and $\mathcal{G}=\{\{1,\ldots,d\}\}$, respectively; this allows us to compare the performance of all the tests developed herein.
+The copula under the null is taken to be Normal, Student $t_4$, Gumbel, or Clayton with Kendall's tau matrix $\T$; in each case, there is a one-to-one correspondence between the copula parameter and $\tau$ .

-The estimated sizes for the same choice of $\T$ when $\SA = \Sh_{np}$ are shown in the top half of Table~\ref{tab:sim-level}.
-The results are considerably worse, because the tests do not hold the nominal level at all; they are excessively liberal whatever the estimator or the value of $\tau$.
-Even when $d=5$, the observed sizes can be as large as $39.5$\% when $n=50$, and only start being close to $5$\% when the sample size increases to $n=250$.
-Already when $d=15$, the observed sizes can reach up to $100$\%.
-Due to this very poor behaviour, we discard these tests henceforth.
+Tables~\ref{tab:sim-level-normal}--\ref{tab:sim-level-clayton} display rejection rates of the tests of $H_0$ based on $E_{np}$ or $M_{np}$ for various choices of $\SA$ and $\Sh_{np}$.
+The results are similar for all dependence structures considered.
+First, we can conclude that when $\SA = \Sh_{np}$, the tests are excessively liberal with increasing $d$ and decreasing $n$ whatever the test statistics, the estimator of $\S_{np}$, and the value of $\tau$.
+The observed levels can reach up to $100$\% already for $d=15$; they only get close to $5$\% when $d=5$ and $n=250$.
+Due to this poor behavior, we discard these tests henceforth.
+When $\SA = (1/n)\I_{p}$, the tests become increasingly conservative with increasing $d$; for any fixed $d$, the levels worsen with increasing $\tau$ and improve with increasing $n$.
+The choice of estimator has only a minor effect, although the jackknife estimator leads to slightly more conservative tests.
+Interestingly, for any given sample size, the observed size drops to $0$ much more quickly with increasing $d$ when the statistic $E_{np}$ is used.